-Written and Oral Communication: Communication Students will communicate meaningfully with a chosen audience while demonstrating critical thought.
-Quantitative Knowledge and Skills: Mathematics Students will analyze data to solve problems utilizing appropriate mathematical concepts.
+Written and Oral Students will communicate meaningfully with a Communication: Communication chosen audience while demonstrating critical thought Quantitative Knowledge and Skills: Mathematics Students will analyze data to solve problems utilizing appropriate mathematical concepts.
 Students will translate quantifiable problems into mathematical terms and solve these problems using mathematical or statistical operations.
-Students will logically solve problems using the appropriate mathematical technique.
-Technological Competency or Students will demonstrate competency in office Information Literacy: productivity tools appropriate to continuing their Technology education.
+Scientific Knowledge and Students will demonstrate critical thinking skills in Reasoning: Science the analysis of scientific data.
+Technological Competency or Information Literacy: Technology Students will use critical thinking skills for computer-based access, analysis, and presentation of information.